mten21/assn1/assignment1.md

 To run your code from the command line, type `gradle build`. `gradle test` will execute the tests I've added to the code here.
 NB: **the full test suite is on Travis, and you should commit/push to Github to see these results**.
 To run from Eclipse, use the [Gradle tasks view](http://www.vogella.com/tutorials/EclipseGradle/article.html#using-the-gradle-tasks-view) (likely bottom right).

+There is no "functionality" here that is useful to a user; the test suite is the main/only way to see results.
+You can consider writing some print statements in Driver.main().

+# Tips
+- Test-driven development writes test cases first, then makes the code pass those tests.
+First get your code to compile (syntax); then get the tests to pass (semantics).
+- M1 and M2 notes will be important for this exercise.

 # Part 1. /10 marks